tylerrussin/Tanzanian-Ministry-of-Water-Analysis/README.md

 **Dropping Values**

-The process for identifying repetitive features is manual involving the comparison of value counts between each column.
+The process for identifying repetitive features is manual and involves the comparison of value counts between each column.
 Features such as source, source_type, and source_class after inspection are found to be similar and the small differences in their content do not justify the extra dimensionality created by leaving them in the dataset.
 In cases such as this only one of the features is kept and the rest are removed from the dataset.
-With aid from the pandas and missingno libraries, the process for identifying missing values proved successful.
+With aid from the pandas and missing no libraries, the process for identifying missing values proved successful.
 Features found to have more than 50 percent of its observations missing were also removed from the dataset.
 Of the original 41 features, 22 features were removed based on repetitiveness and missing values.

 **Numerical Features**